-Like us, Lisa, the owner of Dartmoor Accommodation appreciates the importance of access information, also like us, Lisa is working hard to promote access in the tourism industry, especially in Dartmoor.
+Like us, Lisa, the owner of Dartmoor Accommodation, appreciates the importance of access to information.
+Also, like us, Lisa is working hard to promote access in the tourism industry, especially in Dartmoor.
 To spread the word, Lisa invited us down for a bimble so we could see for ourselves just how accessible Dartmoor is.

 I’ve got a lot of posts to write about Dartmoor and I’m in the process of writing them.
 When I publish them, I’ll link to them here.
 I also wanted to write an overview of the trip and that’s what this post is…

 After an overnight stop in Weston-super-Mare, we arrived in Dartmoor fresh and ready to start Bimbling.

 Before checking into Hannahs at Seale Hayne, we took a mini trip on the moors to try and grab a glimpse of the famous Dartmoor ponies, and we were not disappointed.
 Once we crossed the cattle grid, which is at the foot of every moorland road, we pulled into a layby, and there they were – Dartmoor Ponies.

 I reckon these clever ponies know people love them.
 They also know people love feeding ponies, which means the best place to hang out is where people park –

 Warning: Just one point, an important point.
 Feeding the ponies on Dartmoor is not allowed for a very good reason.
 It encourages them toward cars and onto the roads, where many of them get hit and killed every year.

 Hannahs at Seale-Hayne

 We made our way to Hannahs.
 As you get closer, the roads turn into single track roads, and you wonder where you’re going to end up.
-Then, there it is, a 100-year-old ex-agricultural college which has been converted into Hannahs, an education centre, and accessible accommodation venue.
+Then, there it is, a 100-year-old ex-agricultural college that has been converted into Hannahs, an education centre and accessible accommodation venue.

-We were met by Victoria who took us on a tour of the site.
+We were met by Victoria, who took us on a tour of the site.
 I’m not going to detail the tour here, but it included the quadrangle, bistro, grand hall, common room, concert venue, hydro pool, accessible glamping, refectory and various accessible accommodations.